Canon G3 X vs Fujifilm X70

 Concerning the storage of imaging data, both the G3X and the X70 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G3 X and Fujifilm X70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon G3 X and the Fujifilm X70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20 vs 16MP) with a 12% higher linear resolution.